kai3341/wrap-mutant/packages/react/README.md

 ---

-This package contains react integration
+This package contains react integration.
+To understand how actually it works please read the docs of [@wrap-mutant/core](../core).
+Don't be afraid, it's small.

 # useWMState